SystemsApproach/ops/monitor.rst

 examples.

-First, while Kibana provides a dashboard view of the logs being collected, in practice, it is most useful to have a convenient way to see the log messages associated with a particular component (at a particular time and log level) in the context of metrics that have been collected.
+First, while Kibana provides a dashboard view of the logs being collected, in practice it is useful to have a convenient way to see the log messages associated with a particular component (at a particular time and log level) in the context of metrics that have been collected.
 This is easy to accomplish because Grafana can be